lsst/LDM-PMT/index.rst

 scientists, and is highly distributed geographically.
 It is essential all processes are robust and clearly defined, and everyone understands how to apply them; what tools to use and how.

-The DM Software is large and complex, and will be writen over the entire period of the construction (7 years).
+The DM Software is large and complex, and will be written over the entire period of the construction (7 years).
 To ensure the team delivers production-quality software that meets baseline specification on time and within budget, having a solid, realistic, resource-loaded, well maintained long-term plan is a must.
-Further, appropriete tools and processes need to be in place to track the progress and execute the long-term plan.
+Further, appropriate tools and processes need to be in place to track the progress and execute the long-term plan.

 Using modern techniques, in particular the Agile Process is extremely useful in particular